NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/05_01_developing_custom_adapter.md

 ### Setting Up Development Environment

-NOTE: This setup has been tested on Ubuntu 22.04 with `python==3.12`.
+**Note:** This setup has been tested on Ubuntu 22.04 with Python 3.12.
-It may require additional steps and installations to use it on other OS or with a newer python version.
+It may require additional steps and installations to use it on another OS or with a newer Python version.

 **Step 1**: Install base dependencies: